 Washington Group Services News

-Individual library price increases can vary, due to cataloging and ILL credits, which remain constant, and are not incremented from year to year.
+Individual library prices can vary, due to cataloging and ILL credits, which remain constant, and are not incremented from year to year.
 Credits are generally based on the library's original "snapshot" year credits, which for most WA Group Services libraries was calendar year 2006.

 For fiscal year 2017 (July 1, 2016 - June 30, 2017), the OCLC Board of Trustees again approved a 3% price increase.
 That was the third year in a row with a 3% increase.